ncrowther/bamoe2wxo/OpenApiGenerator/README.md

 - Open a VSC project with a DMN decision service and run in dev mode.
 - Using the built in VSC Port tab, expose the kogito service port (usually 8080).
 Click on Visibility and set it to Public
 - Open the project in this directory with eclipse IDE.
+- Edit ./data/config.json file
+- Set the decisionId to the name of your decision service (not the filename).
+- Set the name of the dmn folder (if viewing from VSC, this is the filename without the extension)
-- Edit ./data/config.json file and set the decisionId to the name of your decision service (not the filename).
-Also set both internal and external URLs to the URL of your running Kogito service.
+- If running locally, set the internal URL to your localhost instance, and external URLs to the URL of your running Kogito service.
+If running on Openshift, this is the same URL for both.
 - Save the config.json file
 - Generate the OpenAPI file by running the 'run' target in ./build.xml.
 Alternatively execute 'run.bat' found in the top level folder.
 - Once finished, you should see the generated openAPI spec for the service in the ./generated folder